-- use a transmitter which is tuned to the frequency on which the distress alert was received;

-- in accordance with the DSC equipment manufacturer's instructions, key in or select on the DSC equipment keyboard (see Note 1):
+- key in or select on the DSC equipment (see Note 1):

 - distress alert acknowledgement,

 - 9-digit identity of the ship in distress,

 - nature of distress,

 - distress coordinates,

 - the time (in UTC) when the position was valid.

-NOTE 1 - Some or all of this information might be included automatically by the equipment;
+- NOTE 1 Some or all of this information might be included automatically by the equipment;

-- transmit the acknowledgement; - prepare to handle the subsequent distress traffic by setting watch on radiotelephony and, if the "mode of subsequent communication" signal in the received distress alert indicates teleprinter, also on NBDP, if the coast station is fitted with NBDP.
+- transmit the acknowledgement;

+- prepare to handle the subsequent distress traffic by setting watch on radiotelephony and, if the "mode of subsequent communication" signal in the received distress alert indicates teleprinter, also on NBDP, if the coast station is fitted with NBDP.
 In both cases, the radiotelephone and NBDP frequencies should be those associated with the frequency on which the distress alert was received (on MF 2182 kHz for radiotelephony and 2174.5 kHz for NBDP, on VHF 156.8 MHz/channel 16 for radiotelephony; there is no frequency for NBDP on VHF).

-1.3 Transmission of a DSC distress relay call
+1.3 Transmission of a digital selective calling distress alert relay

-Coast stations shall initiate and transmit a distress relay call in any of the following cases:
+Coast stations shall initiate and transmit a distress alert relay in any of the following cases: